Tips for Staying Connected with Family Members Who Live Far Away

 Another great way to stay connected with family members who live far away is to list nearby activities that might interest them.
 This can include museums and parks, local events, or even tourist destinations.
 Include links to websites so they can learn more about any given activity and contact numbers for places that might need reservation assistance (like hotels pet-friendly) or special assistance (like wheelchair accessibility).
 If you have access to a digital map of your city’s attractions and points of interest, include one in the package too!

 Finally: don’t forget the local newspaper!
-Your loved ones may want information about current happenings within the community beyond just what’s happening around your house—and there’s no better way than by reading the news every day at breakfast.
+Your loved ones may want news and information about current happenings within the community beyond just what’s happening around your house—and there’s no better way than by reading the news every day at breakfast.

 Remind Them of Upcoming Holidays or Special Occasions